Prospectus

 • Critically evaluate various qualitative research methods and their advantages and disadvantages.

-• Develop a research proposal to answer a qualitative research question detailing research design and data collection methods.
+• Develop a comparative case study research proposal to answer a qualitative research question detailing research design and data collection methods.

 • Assess when and what kind of qualitative data collection method is appropriate.

-• Conduct a mini-research project by performing different types of qualitative data collection techniques and reflect on its methodological weaknesses and strengths.
+• Conduct a mini-research project by performing different types of qualitative data collection techniques and reflect on its methodological rigor.

 • Critically reflect on the research methods employed in a qualitative research and suggest an improvement strategy.